CyberGeekPk/Muhammad-Talha/README.md

 # Hello, I'm Muhammad Talha
 <a href="https://www.linkedin.com/in/muhammad-talha-atd/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent Computer Science graduate with deep interest in Cybersecurity and  Security Operations Center (SOC).
+ I’m a CS Graduate focused on learning and building expertise for Cybersecurity and Security Operations Center (SOC), actively working on SOC Analyst Learning Path by LetsDefend & IBM Cybersecurity Analyst Specialization to strengthen my knowledge and technical skills.
 ## Objective

-Eager to get into Cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Eager to get into Cybersecurity, specifically aiming to join a Security Operations Center (SOC) as a L1 - SOC Analyst.

 <!-- ## Skills